Blog

 What is the difference between HHC and THC?

-While HHC has been found in the cannabis plant, its concentrations are naturally very low.
-As such, it is most commonly synthesised in the lab from THC.
-In many ways, HHC and THC are similar, but a few key differences set the two compounds apart.
+While HHC occurs naturally in the cannabis plant, its concentrations are typically very low.
+For the large amounts needed for consumption today, it is commonly synthesised in the lab by using THC as the starting material.
+In many ways, HHC and THC are similar, but there are a few key differences that set the two compounds apart.

 First and foremost, HHC and THC have different chemical structures.
-Whereas Δ-8 THC has a double bonding at the 8th carbon atom in the central ring, Δ-9 has this bonding at the 9th carbon atom—HHC is simply missing those double bondings.
-These minor differences make HHC a much more stable compound than THC, giving it a longer shelf life (THC naturally degrades quickly into CBN when exposed to heat and light).
+Whereas Δ-8 THC has a double bonding at the 8th carbon atom in the central ring, Δ-9 has this bonding at the 9th carbon, and lastly, Δ-10 has the same style bond at the 10th carbon.
+HHC is simply missing those double bondings.
+These minor differences make HHC a much more stable compound than THC, giving it a much longer shelf life (THC naturally degrades to CBN when exposed to heat and light).

 Can HHC get you high?

 Yes, HHC is psychoactive.
-Regrettably, most of the info on its effects comes from user reports, which are very subjective.
-HHC product manufacturers support this, claiming that HHC is roughly 70–80% as potent as THC.
+For now, most of the information on its effects comes from user reports, which are very subjective—as expected.
+HHC product manufacturers support this, claiming that HHC is roughly 70-80% as potent as THC.

 In the US, HHC is legal under the 2018 Farm Bill, which allows hemp and hemp products to contain minimal levels of THC.
-Thanks to this law, HHC can be sourced from THC in hemp and shipped/sold across all 50 states.
-Whether HHC is legal in Europe, the UK, and other parts of the world, however, is less clear.
+Thanks to an unintended interpretation of this law, HHC can be sourced from THC in hemp and shipped/sold across all 50 states.

-As often happens in the cannabis space, many world governments are playing catch-up, and are yet to clarify their stance on HHC.
-For anyone interested in buying HHC products and having them shipped to their country, we recommend contacting your local authorities for detailed information on whether or not HHC is legal in your area.
+As often happens in the cannabis space, many of the world's governments are playing catch-up and have yet to clarify their stance on HHC.
+For anyone interested in buying HHC products locally or having them shipped to their country, we recommend contacting your local authorities for detailed information on whether or not HHC is legal in your area.

 Will HHC show up on a drug test?

-Again, the lack of research into HHC makes it difficult to know if consuming the cannabinoid will affect drug test results.
+Again, the lack of research into HHC makes it difficult to know if consuming this cannabinoid will impact drug test results.
 In theory, drug tests screen for THC metabolites, predominantly the compounds 11-OH-THC and THC-COOH.
-As HHC is distinct from THC, one might assume it won't be metabolised into either of the aforementioned compounds, but we just don’t know for sure.
+As HHC is distinct from THC, one might assume it won't be metabolised into one of the aforementioned compounds, but we can't know for sure.
 Hence, we recommend not consuming HHC for a minimum of four weeks prior to a drug test to avoid a potential positive test result.

 Related article